Satisfactory Academic Progress Policy for Financial Aid Recipients

 Students whose financial aid suspension appeal is denied will have a one-time opportunity to forward their appeal to the Vice President of Academics for review.
 Students whose appeal is denied by the Vice President of Academics or decides not to forward their appeal will need to find sources of funding other than federal, state or MSOE financial aid to cover the costs of their next term of attendance.

-MSOE Financial aid Office will review students’ cumulative grade point average and percent of successfully completed credits quarterly.
+MSOE Financial aid Office will review students’ cumulative grade point average and percent of successfully completed credits each term.
 Once they have reached a 2.0 CGPA and/or completion rate of at least 67% of cumulative credits attempted, their financial aid will be reinstated.
-Students who are unable to meet the requirements after one quarter on financial aid suspension, will have the opportunity to appeal their suspension again unless they have appealed twice previously or their financial aid suspension appeal was denied by the Vice President of Academics.
+Students who are unable to meet the requirements after one term on financial aid suspension, will have the opportunity to appeal their suspension again unless they have appealed twice previously or their financial aid suspension appeal was denied by the Vice President of Academics.

 Maximum Time Frame

 Students must complete their degree program within 150% of the published length of their degree program.
 The following below will be considered when calculating the maximum time frame.

 - Transfer credits accepted from other schools will be counted toward completion of the degree program as both hours attempted and hours completed.

 - Students who repeat a course will have both the initial and subsequent course(s) count toward completion of published length of the degree program as both hours attempted and hours completed.

 - Remedial courses will be counted toward completion of the published length of the degree program as both hours attempted and hours completed.

 - Courses where a student withdraws are also included in the maximum time frame calculation as attempted credits only and will be counted toward completion of published length of the degree program.